Get insider access

 See our review

-If you find the LG C2 OLED too expensive, you can still get an excellent overall TV with the Samsung QN85QN90BAFXZA.
-It's a slightly larger TV than the LG, making it the best 85-inch TV you can get if you want something a bit bigger.
-It doesn't have the same perfect black levels as the LG, but it gets much brighter, so it's a better choice if you're in a very bright room.
-It also delivers brighter highlights in HDR, and, combined with its excellent color gamut, it's an impressive choice for watching content in HDR10 or HDR10+.
+If you're rarely in a completely dark room, check out the Sony XR-85X95L instead.
+It's a slightly larger TV than the LG C3 OLED, making it the best 85-inch TV you can get if you want something slightly bigger.
+It doesn't have the same perfect black levels as the OLED, but it has a truly incredible contrast ratio and black uniformity, leading to extremely deep blacks.
+Plus, it gets much brighter than the LG, so it's a better choice if you're in a very bright room, as it can overcome more glare.
+It also delivers brighter highlights in HDR.
+This, combined with its excellent color gamut, makes it an impressive choice for watching content in HDR10 or Dolby Vision HDR.

 See our review